kkzero241/bunnygarden/readme.md

 Made as my degree's final project.

 Relies on [BlocksDS](https://github.com/blocksds/sdk/), [Nitro Engine](https://github.com/AntonioND/nitro-engine), and [NightFox's Lib](https://github.com/knightfox75/nds_nflib), and based on [a template using the latter two](https://github.com/AntonioND/nitro-engine/tree/master/examples/templates/using_nflib).
+Major kudos to all the folks behind these for their hard work here.

 ## Controls
 **D-Pad -** Move forward, backward, or to the sides.